fenollp/bazel_upgradable/README.md

 Use `bazel sync` to upgrade & lock your dependencies.

-Note: rules defined here download dependencies the same way `http_archive` does for best cache usage.
+Note: rules defined here download dependencies the same way `http_archive` does for best cache utilization.

 ## Getting started